gpuweb/spirv-execution-env/execution-env.md

 The following sections visit the parts of a SPIR-V module, in order, covering each section, and state additional requirements for using shaders in WebGPU.
 These are in addition to all requirements already present in the SPIR-V specification itself.

 ### Undefined Behaviour

 The SPIR-V specification states that certain actions by a SPIR-V shader result in _undefined_ _behaviour_.
 A WebGPU implementation is required to be secure.
 Therefore in the context of WebGPU, a shader which triggers SPIR-V's undefined behaviour may continue to execute in an arbitrary manner except that it may not sense or mutate any state outside its ExecutionContext, and it may not cause or sense I/O outside its ExecutionContext.

 NOTE: One of the possible behaviours of an ill-behaved application is non-termination.
 The WebGPU specification should say what happens to a runaway application.
 TBD

+### Out of bounds

+Operations that are considered as out of bounds in SPIR-V (that's valid for WebGPU) are the following:

+* `OpLoad`, `OpRead`, `OpMemoryCopy` when the pointer is out of bounds.
+* `OpAccessChain` when any of the indices for array accesses are larger (or equal) to the array's size or when the pointer is out of bounds.
+  Note that the size of arrays might known at runtime for `OpTypeRuntimeArray`.
+* `OpInBoundsAccessChain` under the same conditions as `OpAccessChain`, effectively making it an exact equivalent of `OpAccessChain`.
+* All operations starting with `OpAtomic` when the pointer is out of bounds.
+* `OpImageFetch`, `OpImageRead`, `OpImageWrite` when coordinates aren't in bounds of the resource.
+* `OpImageTexelPointer` when the coordinates aren't in bounds of the resource.

+Other operations can result in out of bounds even if they aren't on resources.
+The same out of bounds rule apply to them as well:

+* `OpVectorIndexDynamic` and `OpVectorInsertDynamic` when the index is larger (or equal to) the vector size.
+* `OpBitFieldInsert`, `OpBitFieldSExtract` and `OpBitFieldUExtract` when the range of bits isn't fully contained in the variable.

 ### Version